Rapidly rising complexity is a precursor of a crisis. Beyond Machine Learning.

 Complexity technology establishes a radically innovative means of anticipating crises.
-Systems under severe stress or on a path to collapse undergo either rapid complexity fluctuations or exhibit a consistent growth of complexity.
+Systems under severe stress or on a path to collapse undergo rapid complexity fluctuations or exhibit a consistent growth of complexity.
 If complexity is not measured, these precious crisis precursors will go unnoticed.
-Conventional methods are unable to identify such precursors.

 Our complexity-based crisis anticipation functions in real-time and may be applied to:

-A crisis cannot be predicted but it is possible to identify pre-crisis conditions and scenarios.
+A crisis cannot always be predicted but it is possible to identify pre-crisis conditions and scenarios.
 Be warned of problems before it is too late.
-Connect our Quantitative Complexity Management engine to your ERP system as part of your Business Continuity Management strategy.
+Connect our Quantitative Complexity Management engine to your IT infrastructure and monitor your own complexity.

 Crisis anticipation via constant complexity monitoring produces an additional and unique outcome of paramount importance: it provides quantitative information about the worst-case scenario.
-In other words, we can actually measure:
+In other words, we can actually answer a key question:

 How Bad Can It Get?

 The critical state, which is known as critical complexity, and which every system possesses, is not a state of equilibrium.
 It changes with its environment.
 It changes quickly.
-Nothing is in equilibrium, nothing stays the same.
 This means that the worst-case scenario is in a state of permanent mutation.
 What is important is that independently of the context we are able to measure critical complexity and to pinpoint its drivers.
 Can one build a solid strategy without knowing what the worst case looks like?